Lessons Learned Subject Development Playback

 Each spoke of the radar chart has a slider for capturing your judgement, a text box for including your identified strengths and areas for development.
 There is also a section for uploading evidence in the form of PDFs downloaded from Lessons Learned, images, short video clips and anything else you might have captured.

-The radar chart includes summary spokes for Intent, Implementation, Impact, Behaviour and Attitudes, Personal Development, and Leadership and Management.
+The radar chart includes summary spokes for Intent/Curriculum Design, Implementation/Curriculum Delivery, Impact/Pupil Outcomes, Behaviour and Attitudes, Personal Development, and Leadership and Management.
 Within each of these summary spokes are supporting spokes representing key areas for focus.
-For example within Intent there are Aims, Ambition and Sequencing.

 Once you have gathered all your evidence related to a subject area, be that from lesson visits or discussions with those involved, you can prepare a Subject Development report.